aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 ## One-sided finite differences

-In section [First-order derivative](#First-order-derivative) we mentionned that the finite difference expressions provided cannot be applied at all grid points.
+In section [First-order derivative](#First-order-derivative) we mentioned that the finite difference expressions provided cannot be applied at all grid points.
 The centered finite difference formula is not valid at both endpoints of the domain as it requires at those locations extra points not included in the domain.
 At the left boundary - $x_0$ - we could compute the first order derivative using the forward finite difference formula and at the right boundary - $x_n$ - we could use the backward finite difference formula.
 Throughout the domain we would then have:

 \begin{cases}
 & \displaystyle f'(x_0) = \frac{f(x_{1}) - f(x_0)}{\Delta x}, \\